 Classism determines who gets to use the bathroom.

 The bathroom is a huge issue for anyone who perceives transgender people as threats.
-In Northern California Gender Spectrum has successfully tackled the issues.
-In the end? we simply want to be able to access bathrooms as anyone else.

 We heard from the Florida Family Policy Council at the hearings during the 2012 HRO.